SigOiry/Classification_Validation/README.md

 # Classification_Validation
-Shiny that let the user provide a Classified Raster and a validation shapefile and return the confusion matrix
+Shiny app that allows the user to provide a classified raster and a validation shapefile and returns the confusion matrix.